Code-Institute-Submissions/seanreid1997-code-institute-p3/README.md

  <ul>
  <li>I'd like to thank My mentor Mo Shami for his excellent mentorship.</li>
  <li>I'd also like to thank the Code Institute staff for their continued support.</li>
+ <li>Few underlying issues</li>
+ <li>At the time of submission Heroku was having server errors regarding connection to Github therefore any updated code may not have been updated at time of submission.</li>
  </ul>

  [Return To Top](#Tech-Company-Ltd-Database)